 Pie weights are small ceramic or metal balls that are used specifically to weigh down a pie crust while “blind baking” or pre-baking.
 If you don’t have pie weights you can also use uncooked rice or dried, uncooked beans in place of the pie weights.
 This weight will prevent the pie crust from sliding or bubbling.

 Butter versus Shortening in Pie Crusts

-Pie crusts require a fat and which fat you choose is a matter of personal preference.
-Butter, shortening, and even lard are the most popular options and each can be used interchangeably in the same quantities, but the results will be slightly different due to how each of these fats interact when binded with flour and exposed to high high heat.
+Pie crusts require fat, and which fat you choose is a matter of personal preference.
+Butter, shortening, and even lard are the most popular options.
+Each of these can be used interchangeably in the same quantities, but the results will be slightly different due to how each of these fats interact with the flour and exposed to high high heat.

-- COCONUT OIL: A popular trend in baking today is to use coconut oil.
-Coconut oil can be used to make a pie crust, but you’ll want to measure and freeze the coconut oil first and increase the temperature in the oven by 50 degrees.
-Because coconut oil has such a low melting point, results are better when making smaller pies so that the baking process happens faster and more evenly, forcing apart the fat and flour as quickly as possible.
+COCONUT OIL: A popular trend in baking today is to use coconut oil.
+Coconut oil can be used to make a pie crust, but you’ll want to measure and freeze the coconut oil first and increase the oven temperature by 50 degrees F. Because coconut oil has such a low melting point, results are better when making smaller pies so that the baking process happens faster and more evenly, forcing apart the fat and flour as quickly as possible.